-Folding one pet into the rhythm of your life may come with a few bumps, and that’s normal.
+Folding a pet into the rhythm of your life likely comes with a few bumps, and that’s normal.
 After all, it’s a new breathing, living family member to take care of and manage—feeding, potty breaks, baths, vet visits.
 Your newest family member is completely dependent upon you for their care, never mind your other life responsibilities like work deadlines, cleaning and social activities.
 Just like having a baby, it’s a change where you’ll have to find your new norm.

 The Chain of Command

 First up, that pesky animal kingdom dominating thing.
 Regardless of which order you got your pets in, and let’s assume we’re talking dogs here, they’re going to want to beat their paws to their chest and thump around for a bit; figure out who is Man or Mamma of the house.

 Here’s our easy peasy suggestion for nipping the drama: let your pets deal with it on their own.
 Yes, they will naturally figure it out, and you may be shocked.
 It’s not necessarily based on size.
 You may find out that your 15-pound purse pooch leads the pack, versus your German Shepherd!
 You never know.
 But the best thing is to the work out the kinks and try to step in as little as possible.

 Ah, training.
 Well, it seems so simple to lump it all together, doesn’t it?
 Heck, it seems like the most brilliant, efficient way to go about it!
 But here’s the deal: each dog is going to have its “thing” – it’s challenge or barrier.
 Just like we learn at our own pace, so do our doggies.
 You may find that one dog responds so well to treats and another one needs more leash training.
 Frankly, it may bet too much to try to do a group training.
 If so, then keep it separate.